Brazilian literature: Contemporary

-Contemporary Brazilian literature is, on the whole, very much focused on city life and all its aspects: loneliness, violence, political issues and media control.
+Contemporary Brazilian literature is focused on city life and all its aspects: loneliness, violence, political issues and media control.
 Writers like Rubem Fonseca, Sérgio Sant'Anna have written important books with these themes in the 1970s, breaking new ground in Brazilian literature, up until then mostly having dealt with rural life.

 New trends since the 1980s have included works by authors such as Caio Fernando Abreu, João Gilberto Noll, Milton Hatoum, Bernardo Carvalho, João Almino, Adriana Lisboa, Cristovão Tezza and Paulo Coelho.

 Poets such as Ferreira Gullar and Manoel de Barros are noted within literary circles in Brazil, the former had been nominated for the Nobel Prize.

-In recent years, "marginal literature" has risen to prominence with authors and poets such as Sérgio Vaz and Ferréz making appearances at important events like Festa Literária Internacional de Paraty, Flipside and Bienal do Livro de São Paulo.
-Other poets such as Adélia Prado, Elisa Lucinda, Luis Alexandre Ribeiro Branco, are among the contemporary poets.
+In recent years, "marginal literature" exploring the experiences of those socially, politically or economically excluded from Brazilian society has risen to prominence with authors and poets such as Sérgio Vaz and Ferréz making appearances at important events like Festa Literária Internacional de Paraty, Flipside and Bienal do Livro de São Paulo.
+Other poets such as Adélia Prado, Elisa Lucinda, Luis Alexandre Ribeiro Branco, have contributed to the contemporary movement through highlighting the often-neglected Afro and Indigenous Brazilian experience, corresponding with the Movimento Negro Unificado and the Articulation of Indigenous People of Brazil rising to cultural prominence.